Last updated: June 20, 2026

 When Blinkers Don’t Help — or Make Things Worse

-Blinkers are not a general performance booster.
-They are a targeted fix for a specific type of problem.
-When you use them on a horse that doesn’t have that problem, one of three things tends to happen: nothing changes, the horse becomes more anxious because it can no longer see its surroundings, or you’ve now used your equipment change and delayed figuring out what was actually wrong.
+When blinkers are used on a horse that doesn’t have a visual distraction problem, one of three things tends to happen: nothing changes, the horse becomes more anxious because it can no longer see its surroundings, or you’ve used your equipment change and delayed figuring out what was actually wrong.

 | Situation | Why Blinkers Won’t Help | Better Approach |